 Swap honey for the sugar.
 Honey's a touch sweeter than sugar, so you may want to use slightly less - about ¾ cup honey for every 1 cup of sugar.

 Try it with different fruit.
 You can make a shrub with just about any fruit.
-While this one calls for sweet cherries, you can also use sour cherries or if cherries aren't in season, try blackberries or figs, too.
+This one calls for sweet cherries.
+But, you can also use sour cherries.
+If cherries aren't in season, try blackberries or figs.

 Try different herbs.
-Thyme and black pepper work well in combination with cherries and the cabernet port vinegar in this shrub recipe; however, you might find you like other combinations, too - star anise and clove or even vanilla and mint.
+Thyme and black pepper pair well with cherries and cabernet port vinegar in this shrub recipe.
+But, you might find you like other combos, too - star anise and clove or even vanilla and mint.

 Common Questions